I was going through some of my old emails when I ran across an interesting question:

 All they really need to know is a few stand-up comedy “writing” tips from a few popular books and they are good to go!

-Once again, it’s only when the new comedian gets on stage and can’t seem to produce the laughs they want even after “writing” a stand-up comedy routine just like the books said they should do it that they seek out possible alternative approaches – if they don’t just quit stand-up altogether.
+Once again, it’s only when the new comedian gets on stage and can’t seem to produce the laughs they want even after “writing” a stand-up comedy routine just like the books said they should do it that they seek out possible alternative approaches like my course – if they don’t just quit stand-up altogether.

 Probably the most unfortunate aspect of this typical process is that many times at this juncture the new comedian is already stuck in the whole “joke writing” mentality, which is much like developing a dominate hand.
 Once a person is right handed or left handed, it is very difficult to use the non-dominate hand with the same proficiency as the dominate hand.